Can Pool Chlorine Damage Eyes? Safety Tips & Prevention

 Is swimming pool chlorine harmful to your eyes?

-I'm trying to keep my pool maintenance costs down by doing everything myself, but I'm worried about eye safety when working with chlorine chemicals.
+Before I dump more chlorine in my pool, I need to know if I'm about to blind myself since this is my first time handling chemicals.
 My eyes always get red and irritated after swimming, and I'm wondering if the chlorine levels I'm maintaining could be causing damage.
 I don't want to pay for expensive pool service calls if I can handle this myself, but I also don't want to risk permanent eye problems.
 Should I be concerned about chlorine harming my vision, and are there ways to protect myself without spending a fortune on equipment?

 Quick Answer